 Affinity reagents such as antibodies are used in a range of research, diagnostic, and regulatory applications.
 However, traditional methods for producing such reagents require immunization of laboratory animals.
 Therefore, even when applied to nonanimal test methods, their use is inconsistent with the spirit of replacing, reducing, or refining animal use.
 Use of animal-based affinity reagents also introduces variability into the methods that use them.

-Alejandra Solache of Abcam will present an overview of production, use, and characteristics of monoclonal and polyclonal antibodies.
-Rebecca Clewell of 21st Century Tox Consulting will summarize a recent review by a working group of the Scientific Advisory Committee of the European Union Reference Laboratory for Alternatives to Animal Testing on the scientific validity and benefits of animal-free technologies to produce affinity reagents.
+In this webinar, Alejandra Solache of Abcam presented an overview of production, use, and characteristics of monoclonal and polyclonal antibodies.
+Rebecca Clewell of 21st Century Tox Consulting summarized a recent review by a working group of the Scientific Advisory Committee of the European Union Reference Laboratory for Alternatives to Animal Testing on the scientific validity and benefits of animal-free technologies to produce affinity reagents.

 View Federal Register notice announcing the webinar (November 26, 2019) – View notice as webpage

 - Recombinant Monoclonal Antibodies: An Indispensable Research Tool (slides not available)